📍7999 Dagget St A-12, San Diego, CA 92111 🕒Open 7 days · 8 AM – 12 AM · 628-588-9899

 What services do you offer?

-Four services: Swedish (light-medium pressure), Deep Tissue (firmer pressure for knots), Oil Relaxing (warm oil for full-body calm), Stress Relief (focused on shoulders, neck, lower back).
+Six services: Swedish (light-medium pressure), Deep Tissue (firmer pressure for knots), Oil Relaxing (warm oil for full-body calm), Stress Relief (focused on shoulders, neck, lower back), Couples (two adjacent rooms), and Shiatsu (Japanese finger-pressure, clothes on).

 What payment methods do you accept?